 Q: Is there a school newsletter?

-A: The principal, Mr. Hanna, sends out frequent emails so please be sure to read it as it includes relevant school information.
-The Stratton PTO sends out bi-weekly email updates that contain information on what is happening in each grade, in specialist classes such as Art, Music, and Gym, and activities with the PTO.
+A: The principal, Mrs. Kelly, sends out frequent emails so please be sure to read it as it includes relevant school information.
+The Stratton PTO sends out bi-weekly email updates that contain information on what is happening in each grade, in specialist classes such as Art, Music, Library, Gym, and activities with the PTO.
 Teachers communicate with parents via weekly newsletters, daily Instagram posts, blog/website, and emails as needed.

 Q: How do I get added to the school email distribution list?